Filter by Category

 with Cathy Wimett

-The Book Discussion Group continues a long Gold LEAF tradition and will meet four times during the Spring Term to discuss works of fiction and non-fiction.
+The Book Discussion Group continues a long Gold LEAF tradition and will meet four times during the summer term to discuss works of fiction and non-fiction.
 Our sessions are open, casual, yet stimulating and informative, allowing us to learn from one another.
-There is a possibility that an occasional meeting will be in-person.
+The summer term meetings will be held at Orange Cat cafe in Farmington.

 The group meets on the 2nd Tuesday of each month.

-Cathy Wimett and Nadine Marchand organize the book discussion.
+Cathy Wimett and Nadine Marchand organize the book discussions.
 Any group member is welcome to facilitate a session.
-Both newcomers and past participants are encouraged to join us for this Spring Term.
+Both newcomers and past participants are encouraged to join us for this Summer Term.